aannasw/movies-capstone/README.md

-# movies-capstone
+# Movies Capstone Project
-Foundations of Data Science Capstone Project - Analysis of Opening Weekend Grosses for Movies released in USA (2005 - 2014)
+Springboard's Foundations of Data Science Workshop https://www.springboard.com/workshops/data-science

+Analysis of Opening Weekend Grosses for Movies released in USA (2005 - 2014)

 #### Software/Tech Info

 Primarily R and APIs, but also some Python and SQL.
 This also necessitated hastily acquired knowledge of installing SQLObject ORM and installing and working with a SQLite database.
 The Python and SQL proved ultimately unnecessary for the purpose it was used for (see the section below on IMDbPy), but it was good practice.
+- R Studio
+- R packages like
+  - XML, RCurl, scrapeR, rjson, RJSONIO for data collecting
+  - dplyr, stringr, tidyr, lubridate for data wrangling
+  - ggplot2, ggthemes, gridExtra for visualization
+  - caTools, ROCR, mice, rpart, rpart.plot, randomForest, caret, e1071, class, tm, SnowballC, flexclust for analysis
+- APIs like OMDb, YouTube Search, YouTube Get
+- Python, SQLite etc

 #### Data sources